keajs/kea-docs/docs/writing-plugins.md

 })
 ```

-The first step in authoring a plugin is to create a blank plugin and add it to the plugins array in resetContext.
+The first step in authoring a plugin is to create a blank plugin and add it to the plugins array in `resetContext`.

 Here's a sample skeleton structure for a plugin, extracted from the code on the [plugins API page](https://kea.js.org/api/plugins).
 See that page for all that you can do with plugins.